mtlynch/mtlynch.io/content/posts/solo-developer-year-5/index.md

 ### Eliminate the need for a physical office

 Until a few weeks ago, TinyPilot had been working with a local vendor to 3D print all of TinyPilot's cases.
-In the last few days, we completed the transition from 3D printed cases to metal cases.
-The main goal of the transition was to increase our scale.
-3D printing limited us to about 140 cases per month, and then we'd have to purchase a new $5k for every 40 case/month beyond that.
+In the last few days, we completed the transition from 3D-printed cases to metal cases.
+The main goal of the transition was to scale up manufacturing, but a side benefit is that it will be easier to outsource manufacturing, as almost all of our raw materials originate in China.

-One unexpected side effect is that it makes it easier to move assembly to China.
-And if we don't need our office for assembling devices, we can outsource other things and get rid of the office.
-We can outsource fulfillment to a third-party logistics provider.

-It eliminates a lot of complexity we've been dealing with in-house.
-We don't have to manage inventory or staff the office every weekday.

-One unexpected consequence
-But now that we're making cases in China, it opened an opportunity I hadn't thought of.
-We always manufactured the devices in-house because I couldn't find a vendor willing to do this at my scale.
-But now almost all of our parts were coming from China, so we could outsource manufacturing to China.

 The main reason TinyPilot has a physical office is to manufacture devices.
-We fulfill from the office too because it's easy enough to do both together, but if we stopped manufacturing, we could eliminate the office and eliminate a lot of complexity in terms of making sure the office is staffed, doing regular inventory counts, reordering parts, etc.
+We fulfill from the office too because it's easy enough to do both together.
+If we stopped manufacturing in-house, we could move out of the office and eliminate a lot of complexity in terms of making sure the office is staffed, doing regular inventory counts, reordering parts, etc.

 ## Do I still love it?